clamar92/eins-ur-camera-testing/README.md

-# FastSAM Setup Guide
+# Setup Guide

-This guide provides the setup instructions to install and configure the FastSAM environment.
+Setup instructions to install and configure the environment.

 ## Prerequisites